Chichen Itza Ruins

 When paying the visitor receives two vouchers.

-Green newsletter that checks the payment to INAH.
+Second ticket that is payment to INAH.

 It is important to have both at all times because if they are missing one and some inspector asks for them, you can have a very unpleasant time.